zaphosting/docs/docs/vserver-linux-certbot.md

 0 6 * * * certbot renew
 ```

 Save the file and quit nano by using `CTRL + X`, followed by `Y` to confirm and lastly `ENTER`.
-You have successfully setup autorenewal using Certbot for your SSL Certificates.

 ## Conclusion

-You have successfully setup Certbot for your domain(s) using Nginx, providing your website with secure data transmission via HTTPS.
+You have successfully setup Certbot for your domain(s) through a variety of methods including standalone, web root or via one of the plugins, providing your website with secure data transmission via HTTPS.
+For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂